themskulls/themskulls.github.io/_posts/2018-11-22-fear-of-releasing.markdown

 - recording
 ---

 It was veeeeery uncomfortable for me.
-To release something as personal as music was daunting especially when I was the only one who contributed to it.
+To release something as personal as music I had made alone was daunting.
 What if no-one likes it?
 What if people _hate_ it?
 What if I will be publicly criticized?

 Even thinking about it makes me nervous even though I have, now plenty, of music out in the wild.